stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

       `allowCreationOfContracts`:  permission of creating contracts.

-      `allowAdaptiveEnergy`: permission of turning on adaptive energy.
+      `allowAdaptiveUcr`: permission of turning on adaptive ucr.

       ```java
       message ConfigNodeInfo {